isaiah-v/param-filter/README.md

 # param-filter
-This simply replaces placeholders in files using supported parameter stores.
+A filter that replaces placeholders in files using supported parameter stores.
+For simple cases, this solves my problem of cheking in property files without including secret information.

 _Input Example:_